 - 1 cup bean sprouts

-- Combine 3 tablespoon cornstarch with ¼ cup water and add the cornstarch slurry to the sauce.
-Continue to simmer the sauce until thickened, about 5 minutes.
+- Combine 3 tablespoons cornstarch with ¼ cup water and add the cornstarch slurry to the sauce.
+Continue to simmer until thickened, about 5 minutes.
 Season with black pepper and keep warm.

 - Cook noodles according to package directions.
 Drain.
 Portion noodles into bowls and spoon sauce on top.
 Garnish with sliced cucumbers and fresh bean sprouts.
 Serve hot.

 Jjajangmyeon is one of those dishes that everyone loves.
 I have yet to meet anyone, child or adult, who dislikes these noodles.
 Yes, they are that tasty.
 And the plus side?
 It's easy to make!

 Jjajangmyeon is a rib-sticking noodle dish from China that is widely popular among Koreans.
 Koreans have their own version of the dish with black bean sauce while the Chinese version uses a brown bean sauce.
 The sauce may differ slightly but both dishes consist of noodles tossed in a bean sauce cooked with meat and garnished with cucumber.
 I love both versions equally but today I'm dedicating this recipe to the Korean variation.
 Enjoy a side of tangsuyuk for the full Korean experience!